syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/Auto-Hide-Window.md

 ![](AutoHidden-Window_images/AutoHidden-Window_img3.png)

-By using [GetAutoHideMode](https://help.syncfusion.com/cr/cref_files/windowsforms/tools/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DockingManager~GetAutoHideMode.html) function of DockingManager, we can get whether the control was in autohidden state or not.
+By using [GetAutoHideMode](https://help.syncfusion.com/cr/cref_files/windowsforms/tools/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DockingManager~GetAutoHideMode.html) function of DockingManager, we can get whether the control was in auto hidden state or not.

 {% tabs %}